How To make slime (again)

 For the next few hours, they argued, made a mess, destroyed clothing, turned the kitchen into a war zone, both physically and mentally.
 However eventually, through the mist something magical happened.
 They worked as a team, listened to one an other and yes, produced some slime.
 Real, working, glittery Slime.

-It may have taken a thousand YouTube videos, a tonne of glue and colours but somehow they had managed to find the perfect formula for slime.
+It may have taken a thousand YouTube videos, a tonne of glue but somehow they had managed to find the perfect formula for slime.
 I’m afraid I can’t be too precise on the recipe for two reasons.

 1/ Its a closely guarded secret (apparently).